-IPCC 1A4, Key category for CO_2 from stationary combustion of gas, liquid, solid and other fuels and for mobile fuel combustion.
-Key category for CH_4 for combustion of gas and biomass

-IPCC 1A5, Key category for CO2 for military mobile combustion NFR 1A4/1A5
+IPCC 1A4, Key category for CO2 from stationary combustion of gas, liquid, solid and other fuels and for mobile fuel combustion.
+Key category for CH4 for combustion of gas and biomass IPCC 1A5, Key category for CO2 for military mobile combustion NFR 1A4/1A5 Last update: 14.01.2015

 The source category "Other sectors" includes all military combustion, stationary combustion in agriculture, forestry, fishing, commercial and institutional sectors and households, motorized equipment and snow scooters in agriculture and forestry, and ships and boats in fishing.
+Emissions from lubricants in ready-mixed petrol for two-stroke engines and from non-energy use of petroleum products are also included.